Chingoski/TriviaQuiz/README.md

             g.TranslateTransform(-(float)b.Width / 2, -(float)b.Height / 2);
             g.DrawImage(b, 0, 0, b.Width, b.Height);
             return rotatedImage;
         }
 ```
-We pass the wheel create a bitmap from it , rotate it by the angle value and then return it to be redrawn on every timer tick.
+We pass the wheel and create a bitmap from it , rotate it by the angle value and then return it to be redrawn on every timer tick.
 As stated there are five categories where you can get a question from , but we have 6 areas on the wheel.
 The sixst one is a joker field which opens the 'Joker.cs' from where the user can select the category from which he wants to answer a question.

 ### Fetching a question
 ```c#